Central Bank Digital Currency with Collateral-constrained Banks: Dynamic effects of introducing CBDC

 The aggregate capital in the economy is the sum of capital held by households, banks, and the government.
-Before the shock, the capital was mainly held by households.
-After the shock, banks and the government hold more, and aggregate capital drops because of the decrease in household capital (see Figure \ref{fig:k_decomp} in Appendix \ref{sec:app:fig} for the aggregate capital breakdown by components).
-The expansion in the bank's capital follows from the liability side increasing less than the change in the sum of reserves and government bonds.
-Interestingly, the intuition behind the bank's capital increase is that the bank expands credit intermediation to firms.
-In other words, introducing CBDC not only does not cause bank disintermediation but expands bank activity.
+Increased household savings in liquid assets come at the cost of decreased capital holdings.
+Figure \ref{fig:k_decomp} shows the aggregate capital breakdown by components.
+Household capital gradually declines to about $1.9\%$ lower than before the introduction of CBDC.
+On the other hand, both the bank and government capital holdings increase, making up for the fall in household capital and resulting in a minor increase in aggregate capital and the associated increase in investments.
+The bank's larger balance sheet leads to increased capital investments.
+As shown in Figure \ref{fig:k_decomp}, the bank raises its capital holdings persistently up to around $6\%$ over time.
+The intuition behind the bank's capital increase is that the bank expands credit intermediation to firms.
+In other words, introducing CBDC does not cause bank disintermediation but expands bank activity.\footnote{ See Appendix \ref{sec:app:dynamics} for the alternative specification in which the CBDC share is described by an AR(1) process.}

+Lastly, some remarks regarding welfare are worth noting.
+A natural question is whether the introduction of CBDC is welfare-improving.
+While explicit welfare calculations are beyond the scope of this paper, some intuition can be provided.
+We have thus far assumed that the banking sector is non-competitive.
+Consequently, the resulting equilibrium allocation without CBDC is sub-optimal, as banks exercise market power by setting the deposit spread above their marginal cost of providing deposits.
+As a result, the quantity of deposits, and thus aggregate liquidity, is lower than the level that would support an optimal allocation.
+Thus, the introduction of CBDC, with the resulting increase of aggregate liquidity, is likely to be welfare-improving along the transition.